SIAN PRICE: CREATIVE DIRECTOR

 CHER ADAMSON: DEVELOPMENT EXECUTIVE & P/D

 Cher Adamson is a Development Executive specialising in popular factual, documentaries and formats and has been involved in the development of a number of series and one-offs including: Life Drawing Live!
-(BBC4), Running the Shop (C4), You Have Been Watching (C4), Superscrimpers (C4), People Like Us & Let’s Settle This (BBC3) and 7 Days on the Breadline (ITV).
-She has worked as a producer on several first-time series including Jamie and Jimmy’s Friday Night Feast (C4), Britain’s Naughtiest Nursery (C5) and The Face (Sky One).
-As a Producer/Director, Cher has been at the heart of popular series including Family Cooking Showdown (BBC Two), Big Fat Gypsy Weddings (C4), Quiz Nights (Sky One) and Our School (CBBC).
+(BBC4), So You Think You Can Farm (BBC) Running the Shop (C4), Superscrimpers (C4), Let’s Settle This (BBC3) and 7 Days on the Breadline (ITV).
+She has worked as a producer on several first-time series including Jamie and Jimmy’s Friday Night Feast (C4) and The Face (Sky One).
+As a Producer/Director, Cher has been at the heart of popular series including Family Cooking Showdown (BBC Two), Quiz Nights (Sky One) and Our School (CBBC).